 Your data is stored separately for each browser and domain:

 If you're missing repos, PRs, or edits: They might be in a different browser or on a different domain.
-Use the Explore page to see all repos from Nostr (consistent across browsers).
+Use the Repos page to see all repositories from Nostr (consistent across browsers).

 Your Nostr private key and payment credentials are encrypted with a password you set.
 Enable encryption in Settings → Security.